FY 2015 COPS Hiring Program (CHP) is now OPEN.

-The COPS Office is pleased to have announced the award of 215 FY 2014 COPS Hiring Program (CHP) grants for approximately $123 million.
+The COPS Office is pleased to announce that the FY 2015 COPS Hiring Program (CHP) is now open and accepting applications.

 The Office of Community Oriented Policing Services (COPS Office) is pleased to announce that we are now accepting grant applications for the Fiscal Year (FY) 2015 COPS Hiring Program (CHP) for the hiring and rehiring of entry-level career law enforcement officers in an effort to create and preserve jobs and increase their community policing capacity and crime prevention efforts.

 The FY2015 CHP grant program will be an open solicitation.
 All state, local, and tribal law enforcement agencies with primary law enforcement authority will be eligible to apply.
 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.Highlights for FY 2015 CHP: As in years past, 2015 CHP applicants with primary law enforcement authority for the population to be served are eligible to apply.
 Applicants may apply for the number of officer positions equal to 5% of their actual sworn force strength, up to a maximum of 15 officers for agencies with a service population of less than 1 million, or 25 officers for agencies with a service population of 1 million or more.
 Officer requests may be made to (a) hire new officer positions (b) rehire officers who have been laid off (by any jurisdiction) as a result of state, local, or tribal budget reductions and/or (c) rehire officers who are (at the time of application) currently scheduled to be laid off (by your jurisdiction) on a specific future date as a result of state, local, or tribal budget reductions.